urql-graphql/urql/CONTRIBUTING.md

 instead.** Following this makes it very clear whether it's a known behavior, an unexpected issue, or an undocumented quirk.

+We do ask that issues _aren’t_ created for questions, or where a bug is likely to be either caused by misusage or misconfiguration.
+In short, if you can’t provide a reproduction of the issue, then it may be the case that you’ve got a question instead.

+If you need a template for creating a reproduction, all of our examples can be opened in isolated sandboxes or modified as you see fit: https://github.com/urql-graphql/urql/tree/main/examples

 ### How do I propose changes?

 We follow an **RFC proposal process**.
 This allows anyone to propose a new feature or a change, and